International Business Machines Corporation research snapshot

 ai Confidence

-High for reported revenue, net income, free cash flow, segment data, price, shares, market cap, and balance sheet metrics.
-Medium for technical levels and three-year valuation scenarios because the next Q2 2026 report was still pending at the cutoff.
+High for reported revenue, segment data, net income, free cash flow, price, shares, market cap, and balance sheet metrics from the Q2 2026 release and verified quote data.
+Medium for technical levels and three-year valuation scenarios because moving averages and analyst targets move with the stock and the securities investigation outcome is unknown.

 investment Certainty